Sending proposals on Upwork can make you feel like…

 You could also share unexpected nuggets of information (after all, being unexpected is one of the keys to making your message—and you—stick in the client’s mind).

 Add a little personality (come on, copy is supposed to be FUN to write—you aren’t writing a dissertation here).
 Make the person on the other end *feel* something.
+Make them smile!

-So I’m gonna pass on the baton to you.
+I’m gonna pass on the baton to you.
 Go on and be the unexpected in a sea of blah.
 And start reeling in those cannot-wait-to-speak-to-you responses.